Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 - Interact with the web interface

 ## ✅ Testing
-- You can run the tests by running `truffle test` from the Goalify main directory
+- You can run the tests by running `truffle test` from the Dapp main directory